How To Find Sources Of Opinion

 genetically modified foods AND misconception*

 Different indexes or databases cover different types of periodicals.
 Choosing the right index can increase the chances of finding an article with the "right" opinion.
 For example, in general-circulation magazines and news media clearcutting is likely to be discussed in a negative light.
-If you want an article favoring clearcutting, try looking in a business database such as Business Insights: Essentials, which would include general business magazines and forest-products-industry periodicals.
+If you want an article favoring clearcutting, try looking in a business database such as Business Insights: Global, which would include general business magazines and forest-products-industry periodicals.
 Likewise, searching in a general database one may find only negative articles on the whole-word system of reading instruction.
 "Pro" articles may be found in one of the education indexes, such as ERIC or Education Fulltext.

 How can a searcher find the right combinations of words without numerous searches?
 Many databases, including Gale databases, have advanced searching capabilities that can save time.
 One timesaving feature is truncation.
 In Gale the truncation character is the asterisk (*).
 Typing "educat*" finds the words educate, educated, educating, educational, etc.